Glenrock Lagoon: History

 In a letter dated 12 October 1842, to W. Kirchner of Sydney, Friedrich Wilhelm Ludwig Leichhardt describes a walk through the valley on his way from Newcastle to Redhead via Charlestown.
 On this walk he described the view of the lagoon from a high vantage point.
 That vantage point is today known as "Leichhardt Lookout", which is on the Great North Walk.

-"You'll have heard of the Valley of Palms.
+You'll have heard of the Valley of Palms.
 It happens that there are very few palms there, which makes it by so much the richer in other kinds of plants.
 It's a narrow, rocky gully with steep sides which widens out towards the sea.
 The slopes are covered with the most luxurious vegetation, trees and bushes are bound together by climbers, and the trunks of the trees are covered with parasitic plants.
-Floods, that have swept down with irresistible power during the heavy winter rains, have uprooted big trees, and have produced the wildest conflagration of closely entangled life and death."
+Floods, that have swept down with irresistible power during the heavy winter rains, have uprooted big trees, and have produced the wildest conflagration of closely entangled life and death.

-In 1883 the Burwood Coal Mining Company was formed, but it was December 1884 before a shaft was sunk which was completed on 10 May 1885, which was named Burwood Colliery.
+In 1883 the Burwood Coal Mining Company was formed, but it was December 1884 before a shaft was sunk, completed on 10 May 1885, which was named Burwood Colliery.
 A private railway was built from the mine across the lagoon around the cliff face and across Burwood Beach (then known as Smelters Beach) to connect with the Merewether Estate line where the former smelter was situated and some coal loading already took place.

 Flaggy Creek had been surveyed by 1828 by Henry Dangar, a land owner from Newcastle, but was unnamed.
-A map of this survey shows the main road south through the area which was later called Charlestown, the Burwood Road ridge line called "Wahrah", and the unnamed Flaggy Creek.
+A map of this survey shows the main road south through the area that was later called Charlestown, the Burwood Road ridge line called "Wahrah", and the unnamed Flaggy Creek.
 During the latter half of the 20th century, this creek was unofficially referred to by local families as Rocky Creek and provided a well watered bushland setting for the children of Kahibah to play.